 Though “hyperfocal distance” sounds highly technical and scary, it is one of the most effective methods a photographer can use to ensure everything in the scene is acceptably sharp.

 Hyperfocal distance helps you generate a depth of field that puts everything from the foreground to infinity in focus.
 Put simply, to maximize depth of field you need to focus at the hyperfocal distance for the aperture and focal length that you have selected.
-That means that by choosing the appropriate aperture and adjusting the point of focus to the hyperfocal distance that the entire scene will be acceptably sharp.
+That means that by choosing the best aperture for landscape photography and adjusting the point of focus to the hyperfocal distance that the entire scene will be acceptably sharp.

 The problem is that the mathematical calculation to determine hyperfocal distance isn’t exactly an easy one to grasp.
 Fortunately, there are many apps and websites that make those calculations for you.